edwardoughton/e3nb/README.md

 backhaul assessment.

 The codebase enables the investment requirements of Clear-Line-Of-Sight and diffractive Non-Line-Of-Sight (NLOS) wireless backhaul to be quantified using 3D viewshed methods.
+The aim is to prioritize areas for providing broadband connectivity, helping to connect more people to the internet.

 Figure 1 provides an example of the two deployment situations for CLOS and diffractive NLOS.